 Admit it or not, floors have to be shiny.
-Regardless of their material, a floor of a business represents the overall appearance and cleanliness of an enterprise.
-Commercial cleaning has its own way of branding their businesses with different approaches on how they deliver this service to their valued customers.
+Regardless of its material, a floor of a business represents the overall appearance and cleanliness of an enterprise.
+Commercial cleaning has its own way of branding its businesses with different approaches on how they deliver this service to its valued customers.

 Most often than not, we normally associate floor cleaning with a lot of scrubbing.
 Some floors require less maintenance but other floors require rigorous cleaning.

 In this article, I will tell you which is the best, easiest, and simplest approach in how these shiny floors can be achieved.

 Hardwood floors are very common in office cleaning.
 According to my research, hardwood floors have two finishes.
 It can only be wax or polyurethane.
 The best way to identify this is to rub your finger across the surface.
 If it smudges, you can safely say that the floor that you stand on is waxed.

 With cleaners, we normally mix ¼ cup of mild soap in a bucket of water.
 The next thing you need to do is make sure to wring the mop out dry then proceed with damp mopping.
 After damp mopping, make sure to use a microfiber cloth to wipe any excess moisture.

 Cleaners recommend cleaning high traffic areas at least once a week and fewer traffic areas at least once a month.
 Waxed floors are often damaged by water.

 Never damp mop a waxed floor.
 Cleaners normally vacuum with this kind of floor in place.
 For Vinyl floors, the commercial cleaner recommends a mixture of ¼ cup of vinegar, a drop of dish soap, and warm water in a 16-ounce spray bottle.